top of page

 • Top Experiences in Auckland You Can’t Miss

-These highlights capture the spirit of Auckland — a city shaped by volcanic peaks, harbour life and a culture that’s warm, creative and always evolving.
+These highlights capture the spirit of Auckland – a city defined by volcanic summits, sparkling harbours, and creative neighbourhoods alive with culture and coastal calm.

-Discover boutique coffee and character-filled bakeries tucked around Ponsonby.
+Sip your way through boutique coffee shops and fragrant bakeries tucked around the CBD.

 • Neighbourhoods to Wander in Auckland